 During its first iteration in 2018, organizers of the Portland Charity Cocktail program chose two local nonprofit organizations to support:

 - Transitions Projects Mobile Engagement Unit: Transition Projects delivers life-saving and life-changing assistance to some of Portland’s most vulnerable residents.
 The Mobile Engagement Unit is a pilot initiative that connects people experiencing homelessness to essential health, shelter and housing services.
 From February–June 2018, the Charity Cocktail program raised $5,080, which was matched by the Travel Portland Foundation for a total contribution of $10,160 to Transitions Projects Mobile Engagement Unit.

-- New Avenues for Youth for their new Service Industry Training & Placement Program.
-This program helps young people develop the skills to gain and retain employment in the tourism and hospitality industry.
+- New Avenues for Youth Service Industry Training & Placement Program: This New Avenues for Youth program helps young people develop the skills to gain and retain employment in the tourism and hospitality industry.
 It also helps foster a pipeline of talent for the region’s growing tourism sector.
 Charity Cocktail funds raised from July–December 2018 will go to this program, along with a match of up to $5,000 from the Travel Portland Foundation.

 How it started

 The charity cocktail concept was originally created by Kimpton Hotel Monaco’s general manager, Ryan Kunzer.
 Kunzer rolled out a similar program at the hotel in fall 2017.
 After immediate interest from guests and the program’s early success, he brought the concept to Travel Portland for expansion.